 Give Value For Your Tasks

 You then need to start thinking about the value of finishing each task.
-This will help you in prioritizing the tasks.
+This will help you in prioritising the tasks.
 A good starting point is to think about the amount of time it takes to finish off a certain task.

 Divide your tasks into big, medium and small tasks according to the amount of work and time you need to do to get them done.